Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Local currencies

-The Nuevo Sol is the Peruvian currency.
-Its abbreviated form is S/ and currently three soles (S/3) is equal to about one U.S. dollar.
-Bolivia uses the Boliviano, about 8 per dollar; Ecuador uses the dollar itself; and Chile uses the Chilean Peso, about 570 per dollar.
+The nuevo sol (S/) is the Peruvian currency.
+Currently about three nuevo soles are equal to one U.S. dollar.
+Ecuador uses the dollar itself.
+Chile uses the Chilean peso (CP).
+Currently about 540 Chilean pesos are equal to one dollar.

 Exchanging currency